MRP strategic opportunity: Measures for pain research

 Budget requests to the MRC of over £500,000 must receive written approval from the programme manager in advance of application.

 Please note: Due to co-funding requirements, this strategic opportunity will be time limited to November 2018, June 2019 and November 2019 Methodology Research programme calls.
+Please note, the November 2019 call is subject to confirmation and MRC reserves the right to amend or withdraw this call before 2 October 2019.

 Applications will be welcomed beyond November 2019 calls, but will not receive prioritisation within funding decisions.